damador02/CV_WW_Lag/README.md

 # WW_data_points
-Repository that holds code and example figures for "Urban to Rural Shifts: Quantifying the Time Lag of SARS-Cov-2 between the Bay Area and Central Valley of California through Wastewater-Based Epidemiology
+Repository that holds code and example figures for "Urban to Rural Shifts: Quantifying the Time Lag of SARS-Cov-2 between the Bay Area and Central Valley of California through Wastewater-Based Epidemiology"

 Specifically, it includes the following:
 ### wastewater_analysis
-**1025_ww_data_peak_analysis.RMD** | R Markdown file that shows how the raw SARS-CoV-2 data was smoothed using a local polynomial regression fitting (LOESS) and 10-day moving average.
+**1025_ww_data_peak_analysis.Rmd** | R Markdown file that shows how the raw SARS-CoV-2 data was smoothed using a local polynomial regression fitting (LOESS) and 10-day moving average.
 Smoothed LOESS data was then used to identify the peaks for corresponding waves.
-This requires the [fANCOV package](https://cran.r-project.org/web/packages/fANCOVA/index.html).
+This script requires the [fANCOV package](https://cran.r-project.org/web/packages/fANCOVA/index.html).

+data_creation_peak_analysis.R** | R script identical to **1025_ww_data_peak_analysis.RMD**.

-**0325_wavelet_analysis.RMD** | R markdown files that quantifies that lag between the SARS-CoV-2 waves based on the 10-day smoothed moving average.
-This requires the [WaveletComp package](https://cran.r-project.org/web/packages/WaveletComp/index.html).
+**0325_wavelet_analysis.Rmd** | R markdown files that quantifies that lag between the SARS-CoV-2 waves based on the 10-day smoothed moving average.
+Also calls **data_creation_peak_analysis.R**.
+This script requires the [WaveletComp package](https://cran.r-project.org/web/packages/WaveletComp/index.html).

 Data used for this project for "Lab 1" was dowloaded from the California Open Data Portal: <https://data.ca.gov/dataset/covid-19-wastewater-surveillance-data-california>